World Rally-Raid Championship: FIA categories

+The FIA Rally-Raid Championship for Master Drivers is awarded to drivers over the age of 50.

-Groups T1, T2, T3 and T4 are eligible for the overall FIA Rally-Raid World Championship titles for drivers, co-drivers, and manufacturers.
-Additional Group-specific championships are awarded in Groups T3, T4 and T5.
+Groups T1, T2, T3 and T4 are eligible for the overall FIA Rally-Raid World Championship titles for drivers and navigators, while only manufacturers in T1 are eligible.
+Additional Group-specific championships are awarded in Groups T2, T3, and T4.
+While T5 vehicles can participate no championship is awarded.